 Make sure you show up to defend the case.
 Confer with a attorney.
 I don’t know the cause of action over which you are being sued.
 If it’s the Merchandising Practices Act the court has discretion to award reasonable attorneys’ fees to the prevailing party.
 Take this seriously.

 When i check the online court docket entries it says "PLAINTIFF BY ATTORNEY CRESON, DEFENDANT APPEARS NOT.
 CASE RESET" My question is, what does "Defendant Appears Not", mean?
-I know they reschedule the case, but when i read that statement it reads like they showed up and i didn't.
-Which was the...
+I know they reschedule the case, but when i read that statement it reads like they showed up and i...
 Read more »

 "now final.
 We would certainly like to cooperate with you.
 The sooner you contact us, the sooner we can try to help you take care of this debt."
 I had no notice to come to court- will my wages get garnished or bank account be frozen?
 I owe $224 and I live in St. Louis.

 In order for a money judgment to have been entered against you the plaintiff must have gotten you served.
 Go to the court and ask to view the return of service.
 It could be that a family member of yours over age 15 was served and that service was therefore valid.

 If it's a car accident your insurance would handle it.
 If it's something else it's worth your paying a laywer if needbe for a consultation.
 Normally people don't get sued if they have no money--it's the insurance people are looking for.